itsrajatrai/The-Hero-API/README.md

-# THE HEALTH API ( Node Js assignment with PostgreSql )
+# THE HERO API ( Node Js assignment with PostgreSql )

 ## Content of Readme File
 - Introduction